 Real-time monitoring can play an important role in supporting the routing operations in clean slate networks.
 In fact, in many routing protocols and applications there are embedded operations related to the network state monitoring.
 Typically these monitoring functions are relatively simple and related to resource or topology discovery and resource consumption.
-Topology or dynamic path discovery is typical for reactive routing protocols (AODV [87], DSR [88]) while link quality evaluations are typical for so called link state routing protocols (CGSR [89], DSDV [90], OLSR [91], TBRPF [91] and OSPF [93]).
+Topology or dynamic path discovery is typical for reactive routing protocols (AODV [86], DSR [87]) while link quality evaluations are typical for so called link state routing protocols (CGSR [88], DSDV [89], OLSR [90], TBRPF [90] and OSPF [92]).
 Typical simple approach which is used by many protocols is based on periodic sending of HELLO messages.
 They are used for topology discovery, fault management and link state quality evaluation.

-The novelty of the proposed in 4WARD approach is a separation of monitoring from routing.
+The novelty of the proposed approach in 4WARD is a separation of monitoring from routing.
 There are several advantages of the proposed approach:

-- real-time monitoring functions are useful not only for routing but also for other purposes like anomaly detection, denial of service attacks, intrinsic network adaptation, etc. Due to the proposed approach the monitoring data are reusable, - in opposite to relatively simple monitoring algorithms implemented in routing protocols in-network management monitoring operations are much more sophisticated and they can provide network state information in more cost effective manner and with a greater accuracy, - separating monitoring from routing make the routing protocols simpler and simplifies routing protocol operations, they may focus on core routing operations like maintenance of routing tables, - the monitoring functions might be tailored to every networking technology i.e. they can deal with monitoring of physical and link layers in a cross-layer approach making core routing operations less dependent on the networking technology used.
+- real-time monitoring functions are useful not only for routing but also for other purposes like anomaly detection, denial of service attacks, intrinsic network adaptation, etc. Due to the proposed approach the monitoring data are reusable, - as opposed to relatively simple monitoring algorithms implemented in routing protocols in-network management monitoring operations are much more sophisticated and they can provide network state information in more cost effective manner and with a greater accuracy,

+- separating monitoring from routing make the routing protocols simpler and simplifies routing protocol operations, they may focus on core routing operations like maintenance of routing tables, - the monitoring functions might be tailored to every networking technology i.e. they can deal with monitoring of physical and link layers in a cross-layer approach making core routing operations less dependent on the networking technology used.